sumandan/AutoPythonClicker/README.md

 # AutoPythonClicker
-This python script will allow user to automate set clicks.
+This python script will allow user to automate set clicks based on cordinate locations.